Gay Courter: Film producer

-Together with her husband, Philip, Gay has produced more than 200 documentary and educational films for more than thirty years.
+Together with her husband, Gay has produced more than 200 documentary and educational films for more than thirty years.

 Their PBS productions include Freedom From Famine: The Norman Borlaug Story (Mathile/PBS 2009), Solutions Micro.doc series (WEDU/PBS, 1998), Where’s My Chance?
 The Case for America’s Children (WEDU/PBS, 1994), and The Florida Water Story (WEDU/PBS, 1988).

 In 1995, Courter received special recognition from the Florida Chapter of American Women in Radio and Television, Inc. for her work on Where's My Chance?
 The Case for Our Children, which also won an Emmy award.
 Courter received her second Emmy from the National Academy of Arts and Television Sciences, Suncoast Chapter, for a series of public service announcements called Solutions for America’s Children.

 Advocacy

-Since becoming a Guardian ad Litem in Florida, Gay Courter has been advocating for children on a local and national level.
-Her book, I Speak For This Child brought worldwide attention to the issues of children languishing in foster care.
-Courter, and her husband Philip, turned the focus of their film company into documenting the plight of foster children and produced over 75 films.
-They have received support for these projects from major foundations including the Pew Charitable Trust, David and Lucille Packard foundation, The Dave Thomas foundation for Adoption, and the American Humane Association.
+Since becoming a Guardian ad Litem in Florida, Courter has advocated for children on a local and national level.
+Her 1995 book, I Speak For This Child, brought worldwide attention to the issues of children languishing in foster care.
+Courter and her husband shifted the focus of their company to documenting the plight of foster children and produced over 75 films on the subject.

-Gay Courter has appeared as an advocate in the press, on national television, and at numerous conferences promoting Court-appointed Special Advocates (CASA), Guardians ad litem, foster and adoptive parenting.
+Courter has appeared as an advocate in the press, on national television, and at numerous conferences promoting Court-appointed Special Advocates (CASA), Guardians ad litem, foster and adoptive parenting.
 She widened her advocacy to litigate for policy and statute change and also to represent the victims of systemic abuse in personal injury and civil rights lawsuits.